TylerKirby/ted-talk-demo/README.md

 # TED Talk Reader #
-The following build instructions have been tested on macOS 10.13.1
+The following build instructions have been tested on macOS 10.13.1.

+Begin by cloning the repo and then `cd tedTalkDemo`.

 ### Create DB
 First make sure you have [MySQL](https://dev.mysql.com/downloads/mysql/) installed locally.

-Install the `mysql` CLI via brew: `brew install mysql` Log into mysql with `mysql -u YOUR_USERNAME -p` and provide your password.
+Install the `mysql` CLI via brew: `brew install mysql`

+Log into mysql with `mysql -u YOUR_USERNAME -p` and provide your password.

 Create database with `create database mydatabase`.
 Be sure to call database `mydatabase`.

 In the `config.py` file under the root directory, replace the `DATABASE_URL` with `mysql+mysqlconnector://YOUR_USERNAME:YOUR_PASSWORD@localhost/mydatabase`.
-Be sure to use your actual MySQL username and password here/
+Be sure to use your actual MySQL username and password here.

+Once complete, be sure to start your MySQl server: `brew services start mysql`

 You should be up and running with MySQL now!